Quantum controllability on graph-like manifolds through magnetic potentials and boundary conditions: Thick Quantum Graphs and quasi- boundary conditions

-A large class of the set of self-adjoint extensions of the Laplace-Beltrami operator on a Riemannian manifold with smooth boundary can be described with the formalism depicted in the previous section.
-As already stated in the introduction, our main motivation is to study the Quantum Control at the boundary problem in circuit-like settings.
+A large class of self-adjoint extensions of the Laplace-Beltrami operator on a Riemannian manifold with smooth boundary can be described with the formalism depicted in the previous section.
+As already stated in the introduction, our main motivation is to study the problem of Quantum Control at the boundary in circuit-like settings.
 We are interested in presenting results in higher-dimensional analogues of Quantum Graphs.
+There are several ways for implementing such generalisation.
+For instance, there are works describing higher-dimensional graph-like spaces generalising Quantum Graphs, which are particularly useful when studying the limit on which this higher-dimensional spaces converge to a graph (see \cite{Post2012} and references therein).
+However, we are going to take an approach focused instead on the boundary conditions, which contains the situation of Quantum Graphs as particular cases.

-Before we proceed further, we shall give a precise definition of this generalisation of circuits.
-We will consider circuits as graph-like structures where the edges are going to be identified with $n$-dimensional Riemannian manifolds; this generalisation contains the theory of one-dimensional Quantum Circuits, i.e.\ Quantum Graphs, as a special case to which all results can also be applied.
+Thick Quantum Graphs are meant to describe the dynamics of a quantum particle on a closed circuit, made out of a collection of wires interconnected through some {interfaces.
+We shall give now the precise definition, whose components are illustrated in Figure~\ref{fig:example-notation}.
+At the end of this subsection there are some meaningful examples of this construction; see also Fig.~\ref{fig:examples}.